josh-abrams/josh-abrams.github.io/_projects/2019-08-27-cso-summer.md

 ## User Flow

 It was time to put our prior research and synthesis into a user flow for our new app.
+The user flow was subject to several changes over the course of our app design cycle.
+This is our final iteration of it.

 ![](/images/cso-summer/synthesis/user_flow.jpg)